 TELEHEALTH MEANS YOUR MENTAL HEALTH DOESN’T HAVE TO SUFFER

-As COVID has swept across the globe, its brought major change and uncertainty for all of us in many aspects of our lives.
-We’re finding new ways to juggle life and adapt, both personally and professionally.
-Whether it’s working from home or rescheduling future plans, it’s challenging to find a sense of freedom and routine in the new ‘normal’.
-Change isn’t always easy and for many people it can be an overwhelming experience.
+As COVID swept the globe, it brought major change and uncertainty for all of us in many aspects of our lives.
+We were left finding new ways to juggle life and adapt, both personally and professionally.
+Whether it was working from home or rescheduling future plans, it was challenging to find a sense of freedom and routine in the new ‘normal’.
+Change isn’t always easy and for many people it was an overwhelming experience.

-In the world of psychology, lockdown means that for the first time we’ve not been able to see clients in person.
+In the world of psychology, lockdown meant that for the first time we weren’t able to see clients in person.
 But thanks to technology, mental health support is more accessible than ever before.
 Even though telehealth is a new space, it brings many positive changes, as virtual sessions become a wonderful option of support.

 Making the shift as health professionals hasn’t come without questions and concerns like, “Would we be able to build rapport with current and new clients?” or “Is it still possible to create a safe and connected emotional space online?”

-Connection – Restrictions and lockdowns on both a community and global level leave many of us feeling isolated.
-We can be far removed from family, friends and human connection.
-But telehealth provides an alternative way of connecting and is just as effective as face-to-face therapy for private practice.
+If we’re ever removed from family, friends and human connection, telehealth provides an alternative way of connecting and is just as effective as face-to-face therapy for private practice.

-Availability – Increased available times for both clients and psychologists.
+Increased availability times for both clients and psychologists.